WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 You can change this behaviour if output `filename: '[name].js'` is set to `filename: 'someConstantName.js'`.
 But don't do that, let your entry point key name define the output name.
 Think of what would happen if you had multiple entry points (just like in a real world scenario).
 How would you manage filenames then if output file would not somehow depend on entry point, but would be always constant?
-Also later on when we get to chunking up webpack one entry point will produce multiple outputs as wel lazy loaded stuff...
+Also later on when we get to chunking up webpack one entry point will produce multiple outputs as well as lazy loaded stuff...

 ## Webpack mode, deploy tiers and environments (`NODE_ENV`)